Marilyn originally wrote on 19th July 2004. This version includes later updates:

 Thanks for letting us know.
 It was nice to talk to you and your daughter last year after Phillip and Anne’s accident.
 I know they were very grateful for your family’s services.

 Hazle emailed Lesley privately to thank her.

 From Marilyn on 3rd November 2006:

 Juliette, a member of our group, briefly attended the Collectors' Day in January 2005 and kindly donated a few ceramics for the charity auction.
-Having obtained special permission and after waiting for her cat 'sweetie pie' to recover from a car accident, early in 2006 she scattered Philip and Anne's ashes on Table Mountain.
+Having obtained special permission and after waiting for her cat 'sweetie pie' to recover from a car accident, early in 2006 she scattered Phillip and Anne's ashes on Table Mountain.
 This overlooks Cape Town and Table Bay in SW South Africa.